HUMMING IN THE DARK (2021)

 Humming in the Dark was my graduation film from the Willem de Kooning, Audiovisual Design class of 2021.
-It wouldn't have been a real graduation film if we hadn't had the means to do it: no budget, no time (2,5 days), limited equipment, but an enthusiastic and talented cast and crew who worked hard to make it happen.
+It wouldn't have been a real graduation film if we hadn't had the limited means to do it: no budget, no time (2,5 days), limited equipment, but a huge and very talented and enthusiastic cast and crew who worked hard to make it happen.

 This film was made differently than most films.
 Instead of me writing a story and looking for a cast to act in it, the story found me.
 I wanted to do something with trauma, dance and nature, and I was looking for a true story of someone to film.
 I wanted that person to play in the film so that the film could be the key part in the process of coping with that person's trauma.
 That is how Blanca came to me, who wanted to share her story with me and who performs the main role in her own story.